timunie/Ava-ApiTests/website/docs/P_Avalonia_SkiaOptions_MaxGpuResourceSizeBytes.md

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.nullable-1" target="_blank" rel="noopener noreferrer">Nullable</a>(<a href="https://learn.microsoft.com/dotnet/api/system.int64" target="_blank" rel="noopener noreferrer">Int64</a>)

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.nullable-1" target="_blank" rel="noopener noreferrer">Nullable</a>(<a href="https://learn.microsoft.com/dotnet/api/system.int64" target="_blank" rel="noopener noreferrer">Int64</a>)This is set by default to the recommended value for Avalonia.
+This is set by default to the recommended value for Avalonia.
 Setting this to null will give you the default Skia value.

 ## See Also